ScholarBench: A Bilingual Benchmark for Abstraction, Comprehension, and Reasoning Evaluation in Academic Contexts: Experiments

 \subsection{Evaluation Metrics}

 We use ROUGE~\citep{lin-2004-rouge} to evaluate summarization tasks, and accuracy to assess performance on multiple-choice, multiple-selection, and boolean questions.
-For short-answer questions, we use BERTScore~\citep{zhang2020BERTScore} to assess semantic similarity.
-Accuracy is used to evaluate multiple-selection, multiple-choice, and boolean questions.
+For short-answer questions, we use BERTScore\footnote{We use the 'xlm-roberta-base' checkpoint\footnote{\url{https://huggingface.co/FacebookAI/xlm-roberta-base}} provided by Facebook AI.}~\citep{zhang2020BERTScore} to assess semantic similarity.
+We measure accuracy in multiple-selection, multiple-choice, and boolean questions.
 In multiple selection evaluation, performance is assessed by varying the target number of correct answers (2-4).
 For a target of 2, an accuracy point is given upon selecting any two correct options, irrespective of the total options presented (e.g., 2 out of 4 total).
 The evaluation metrics used in this paper are shown in Appendix~\ref{appx:metrics}.